Social history: History of education

 For much of the 20th century, the dominant American historiography, as exemplified by Ellwood Patterson Cubberley (1868–1941) at Stanford, emphasized the rise of American education as a powerful force for literacy, democracy, and equal opportunity, and a firm basis for higher education and advanced research institutions.
-It was a story of enlightenment and modernization triumphing over ignorance, cost-cutting, and narrow traditionalism whereby parents tried to block their children's intellectual access to the wider world.
+It was a story of enlightenment and modernization triumphing over ignorance, cost-cutting, and narrow traditionalism, whereby parents tried to block their children's intellectual access to the wider world.
 Teachers dedicated to the public interest, reformers with a wide vision, and public support from the civic-minded community were the heroes.
-The textbooks help inspire students to become public schools teachers and thereby fulfill their own civic mission.
+The textbooks help inspire students to become public school teachers, thereby fulfilling their own civic mission.

 The crisis came in the 1960s, when a new generation of New Left scholars and students rejected the traditional celebratory accounts, and identified the educational system as the villain for many of America's weaknesses, failures, and crimes.
 Michael Katz (1939–2014) states they:

 tried to explain the origins of the Vietnam War; the persistence of racism and segregation; the distribution of power among gender and classes; intractable poverty and the decay of cities; and the failure of social institutions and policies designed to deal with mental illness, crime, delinquency, and education.

-The old guard fought back and bitter historiographical contests, with the younger students and scholars largely promoting the proposition that schools were not the solution to America's ills, they were in part the cause of Americans problems.
+The old guard fought back in bitter historiographical contests, with younger students and scholars largely arguing that schools were not the solution to America's ills; they were, in part, the cause of Americans' problems.
 The fierce battles of the 1960s died out by the 1990s, but enrollment in education history courses never recovered.